-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2023, AND 2022 (Expressed in thousands of United States dollars, unless otherwise indicated, except for shares, per ounce, and per share amounts)
+(Expressed in thousands of United States dollars, unless otherwise indicated, except for share, ounce, per ounce, and per share amounts)

-8. LOANS PAYABLE (cont'd...)
+6. LOANS PAYABLE (CONT'D...)

 On December 1, 2023, following the changes to the A&R Facility and the drawdown of the C\$12.2 million, the Derivative Loan Liabilities were remeasured and were assigned a fair value of \$0.9 million, and the debt portion of the Principal Amount was assigned a fair value of \$11.2 million for a total face value of \$12.1 million (C\$16.4 million).
 The debt portion, including any directly attributable transaction costs and fees will be accounted for at amortized cost using the implied effective interest rate of 14.6%.
 The Accrued Interest Amount and the Accrued Fees Amount under the A&R Loan Facility are both accounted for as loans payable which were initially valued at fair value and subsequently measured at amortized cost and are included in the total A&R Loan Facility balance.